-\ 4-hour storage configurations need to significantly oversize their MW (relative to peaker capacity) to meet total energy required during extended reliability events.
+4-hour storage configurations need to significantly oversize their MW (relative to peaker capacity) to meet total energy required during extended reliability events.
 Storage with longer duration needs less oversizing as it can provide same MWh with fewer MWs.
-See Attachment C for study details and discussion of alternative storage configurations analyzed.
+See Attachment C (Cost-Effectiveness of Peaker Replacement) for study details and discussion of alternative storage configurations analyzed.

-For non-residential SGIP-funded projects, we conducted an analysis to group 674 resources into 7 clusters based on each installation's interval-level operating behavior during 2017-2021.
+For non-residential SGIP-funded projects, we conducted an analysis to group 654 resources into 7 clusters based on each installation's interval-level operating behavior during 2017-2021.
 Projects in clusters 1-3 have operating patterns synergistic with the grid: they charge during the day and discharge during the grid's morning and evening ramps into and out of solar generation periods.
 These resources are mostly schools and colleges, and they have a high solar attachment rate.
-Projects in clusters 4-7 are mostly standalone batteries, and their use cases focus on demand charge management and does not align well with grid needs.
-See Attachment A for details of our benefit/cost analysis and project scoring, including comparisons across SGIP clusters and grid-scale storage.
+Projects in clusters 4-7 are mostly standalone batteries, and their use cases focus on demand charge management and does not align well with bulk grid needs.
+See Attachment A (Benefit/Cost and Project Scoring of Historical Operations) for details of our benefit/cost analysis and project scoring, including comparisons across SGIP clusters and grid-scale storage.